-With effect from 21 October 2019, the group-wide supervisor of Prudential plc changed to the Hong Kong Insurance Authority (HKIA).
-Prior to the introduction of the proposed GWS Framework, the Group is being supervised on an interim basis in line with principles agreed with the HKIA.
-Until the GWS Framework is finalised the Group cannot be certain of the nature and extent of differences between the interim principles agreed with the HKIA and the specific regulatory requirements of the GWS Framework.
-With the agreement of the HKIA, Prudential is applying the Local Capital Summation Method (LCSM) to determine Group regulatory capital requirements.
-Any differences between these interim supervisory requirements and those that will be adopted under the GWS Framework may lead to changes to the way in which capital requirements.
-The Group's existing processes and resources may also need to change to comply with the final GWS Framework legislation or any other requirements of the HKIA.
+With effect from 21 October 2019, the group-wide supervisor of Prudential plc changed to the Hong Kong Insurance Authority (the "Hong Kong IA").
+On 24 July 2020 the Insurance (Amendment (No 2) Ordinance, being the enabling primary legislation providing for the framework for the group-wide supervision of insurance groups by the Hong Kong IA (the "GWS Framework"), was enacted.
+The primary legislation (once effective) will be supported by subsidiary legislation and guidance material, which is subject to consultation with the industry and to the Hong Kong legislative process.
+As such, the timing of finalisation and implementation of the GWS Framework remains uncertain, although it is expected to become effective in early 2021.
+Until then the Group is being supervised on an interim basis in line with principles agreed with the Hong Kong IA.
+Until the GWS Framework is finalised, the Group cannot be certain of the nature and extent of differences between the interim principles agreed with the Hong Kong IA and the specific regulatory requirements of the GWS Framework.
+With the agreement of the Hong Kong IA.
+Prudential is applying the Local Capital Summation Method (the "LCSM") to determine Group regulatory capital requirements.
+Whilst Prudential currently expects the capital requirements under the GWS Framework to be largely consistent with these interim supervisory requirements, any differences in the final requirements adopted under the GWS Framework may lead to changes to the way in which capital requirements are calculated and to the eligibility of the capital instruments issued by Prudential to satisfy such capital requirements.
+The Group's existing processes and resources may also need to change to comply with the final GWS Framework or any other requirements of the Hong Kong IA.
 The need to adapt to any such changes or to respond to any such requirements may lead to increased costs or otherwise impact the business, financial condition, results, profitability and/or prospects of the Group.

-While the HKIA has agreed that the subordinated debt instruments Prudential has in issue can be included as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the LCSM under the interim principles agreed with the HKIA, the grandfathering provisions under the GWS Framework remain subject to the Hong Kong legislative process.
-If Prudential is ultimately not able to include the subordinated debt instruments it holds as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the GWS Framework it may need to raise additional capital, which may in turn lead to increased costs for the Group.
+While the Hong Kong IA has agreed that the subordinated debt instruments Prudential has in issue can be included as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the LCSM under the interim principles agreed with the Hong Kong IA, the grandfathering provisions under the GWS Framework remain subject to the Hong Kong legislative process.
+Although Prudential currently expects to be able to include the subordinated debt instruments it has in issue as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the GWS Framework, if Prudential is ultimately not able to do so it may need to raise additional capital, which may in turn lead to increased costs for the Group.